hydralauncher/hydra-docs/themes.md

 ### Create the folder and files for your theme

 Now you need to create your theme inside the project.
-Here I opened the project folder using Visual Studio Code, created the folder "My Awesome Theme-RB5gxMjb" inside the "themes" folder and added a screenshot of the theme and the .css file containing all the code that I wrote inside the launcher
+Here I opened the project folder using Visual Studio Code, created the folder "My Awesome Theme-\<my friend code>" inside the "themes" folder and added a screenshot of the theme and the .css file containing all the code that I wrote inside the launcher.

+Things to note:

+- The name of the screenshot file must be `screenshot` and the extension of file the must be one of the following: `png, webp, jpg, jpeg, avif, heic, heif`.
+- The extension of the css file must be `.css`.
+- You must add your friend code to the folder name.
+Pull Requests that don't have a friend code, or that have a friend code that don't belong to you, will not be accepted.
+- You must not change any other files that don't belong to your theme.

 ![Visual Studio code with hydra-theme repository](images/hydra-theme-project.png)